 Second, spend time together to build intimacy and romance into your relationship.
 When you were dating and first considering marriage, you probably developed many creative ways to woo and attract each other.
 But after your children arrived, did your romance begin to fizzle?

 You may be thinking, “How can you plan romance?
 It’s supposed to be spontaneous!”
 Sometimes that is true.
 But it’s hard to be spontaneous when you have children.
-Many couples attending our Weekend to Remember conferences say they haven’t been on a date in over a year.
+Many couples attending our conferences say they haven’t been on a date in over a year.
 Even more shocking is the fact that some haven’t been away alone together overnight since their honeymoon!

 How long has it been for you?
 A great way to avoid or overcome staleness is to get away to spend some time together.
 Your kids will thank you for it.